freewimoe/eskar-housing-finder/README.md

 * **BR1** - The client is interested in discovering how property attributes correlate with ESK family satisfaction and housing success.
 Therefore, the client expects data visualizations showing the relationships between property features and ESK suitability scores.

 * **BR2** - The client is interested in predicting property prices for any house in Karlsruhe, with special emphasis on properties suitable for ESK families, to make informed purchasing/rental decisions.

+* **BR3** - The client requires a user-friendly interface that allows for interactive exploration of properties, including an interactive map with ESK proximity visualization and a feedback mechanism to continuously improve the system based on user experiences.

 ## **Hypotheses and how to validate**